 There are certain types of misconduct that only a minor can commit in order for the action to be constituted as an offense.
 These are actions that an adult or those over a certain age can do legally.
 However, if the individual is underage, they may be charged with a juvenile offense.
 This includes:

 - Curfew Violations

 - Underage Possession of Tobacco, Alcohol, or Marijuana

 Truancy is also referred to as the compulsory school attendance law.
-When a misses an excessive number of school days, ditches school, or drops out before the legal age, they may be violating Colorado's truancy laws.
+When a misses an excessive number of school days, ditches school, or drops out before the legal age, they may be violating Colorado's truancy laws in CRS 22-33-104.
 In Colorado, children between the ages of 6 (starting on August 1 of each year) and 16 are required to attend school.
 4

 There are some exceptions to these attendance requirements.
 The compulsory attendance law does not apply to children when: